SebastianGalan76/CommonLetterSubjectSorter/README.md

 # CommonLetterSubjectSorter
 <h3>Recruitment task</h3>

-This project provides functionality for finding and sorting subjects based on the number of common letters between the subject name and the instructor's name.
-It can be used to analyze a list of subjects, calculate the number of common letters in their names and instructors' names, and return the top N subjects with the most common letters.
+This project provides functionality for finding and sorting courses based on the number of common letters between the course name and the lecturer's name.
+It can be used to analyze a list of courses, calculate the number of common letters in their names and lecturers' names, and return the top N courses with the most common letters.

 ## Features

-- **Calculate common letters**: Compares the subject name and instructor name to calculate the number of common letters.
+- **Calculate common letters**: Compares the course name and lecturer name to calculate the number of common letters.
-- **Find top N subjects**: Sorts subjects by the number of common letters in ascending order and returns the top N subjects.
+- **Find top N courses**: Sorts courses by the number of common letters in ascending order and returns the top N courses.
+- **Fetching data from USOS Api**

 ## Requirements